snapser-community/snapser-byosnaps/byosnap-python/README.md

 can be added to any Snapend you build on Snapser.

 ## Requirement
 ### Snapctl
 Make sure you have the [Snapctl](https://pypi.org/project/snapctl/) installed.

 ### Snapser Cluster Requirement
 This BYOSnap needs a Snapend with the Authentication Snap and at least the Anon Auth connector enabled.

+## Important Files
+1. **snapser-byosnap-profile.json**: This file holds the details of your BYOSnap.
+This file is required for the next step **Publish the BYOSnap**.
+2. **snapser-snapend-manifest.json**: This is the Infrastructure as Code file that holds the details of the cluster which includes the architecture and the configuration.
+This is required for the **Automated Setup** phase.

 ## Publish the BYOSnap
 Run the following command to publish your BYOSnap to your Snapser account.